IGNF/Borea/README.md

-# Welcome to Pink Lady
+# Welcome to Pink Lady !!!

 Pink Lady is a photogrammetric conversion and acquisition program in .OPK format.
 Open-source with a few tools, such as calculation of the position in the image (l,c) of a terrain point (X,Y,Z).

-First step: reading and writing an .OPK file and set up the associated tests

 ### Commit Message Header